World Introvert Day

 History of World Introvert Day

-World Introvert Day is about bringing awareness about the inward-focused world of introverts, and that their actions and habits don’t make them less normal.
-Many studies have shown that introverts, despite their habits are an important minority that work behind the scenes of an extroverted world to keep it functioning.
+World Introvert Day is about bringing awareness for the inward-focused world of introverts, making it known that their actions and habits don’t make them anything less than normal.
+Many studies have shown that introverts, despite their deep need for alone-time, are an important minority that work behind the scenes of an extroverted world to keep it functioning.

 How to Celebrate World Introvert Day

 So, how should a person go about celebrating being an introvert?
 Well, there are a variety of ways, of course, and some of them might even include throwing a party!
 Try out some of these thoughts for celebrating World Introvert Day:

 Enjoy a Day of Resting Up

 After several weeks of parties and holiday celebrations, this would be the perfect day for an introvert to spend some time alone.
 Get comfy at home, curl up on the sofa, and read a book!
 Do some self-care routines like taking a hot bath or enjoying some spa treatments.
 Or spend some time hanging out with pets, as animals don’t often require much in the way of conversation.

 This is a great day for those extraverted people to try to be respectful of introverts.
 One study performed in the UK showed that 9 out of 10 people in the workplace felt pressure to behave in an extraverted manner. (https://www.themyersbriggs.com/en-US/Connect-with-us/Blog/2020/January/World-Introvert-Day-2020)

 So for those who are not an introvert but do know one, take this day as an opportunity to be a better friend, family member or coworker.
 Release some of that pressure and let the introverts simply be themselves!